-ACC 102 Principles of Accounting II
+ACC 102 Principles of Accounting II 3 hrs.

-ACC 200 Managerial Accounting
+ACC 200 Managerial Accounting 3 hrs.

-Introduction to Business
+BUS 101 Introduction to Business 3 hrs.

-MAT 234 Calculus for Social Scientists
+MAT 234 Calculus for Social Scientists 4 hrs.

 The below courses are will also need to be taken as program electives as they serve as prerequisites to some of the area of concentration courses listed above.